AlexFairy/CSS-MiniProject/README.md

 The CSS project that I submitted is a Web Page Resume.I applied a number of techniques to the webpage.
-In order to u run the application, all you need a web broswer and internet connection.Enjoy the project.
+In order to run the application, all you need a web broswer and internet connection.Enjoy the project.